Dr. med. Dirk Manski

 Pneumatic Lithotripsy:

-Pneumatic lithotripsy will transmit mechanical energy via a rigid probe on the stone.
-For bladder stones, 8 CH-probes are available.
+Pneumatic lithotripsy transmits mechanical energy via a rigid probe on the stone.
+8 CH probes are available for bladder stones.
+The fragments are removed with the Ellik evacuator or bladder glass syringe.

 Postoperative Care

-Quick removal of the bladder catheter is possible after uneventful endoscopy (no bleeding or fever, no additional procedure) after one day.
+Quick removal of the bladder catheter is possible after an uneventful procedure (no bleeding or fever, no additional procedure) after one day.

 Complications of Cystolitholapaxy